OneGameFoundation/docs/asset-bundle-laughing-panda-tutorial.md

 }
 ```

 **Step 12**: In the Asset Bundles tab, click on Build tab on the top and define the Output Path for `laughing panda`.
-You can leave Advanced Settings as defaulted.
+You can leave Advanced Settings as default.

 ![Panda Output Path](https://raw.githubusercontent.com/OneGameFoundation/docs/master/assets/screenshots-laughing-panda/screenshot-step8.png)